seifrached/pro_fvg_detector/README.md

 - Implements proper memory management by cleaning up objects when no longer needed
 - Features proper initialization and deinitialization routines
 - Includes time-based expiry mechanisms to manage chart objects efficiently

+### License
+This indicator is open-source.
+Please see the LICENSE file for details regarding permitted usage and distribution.

+### Credits
+Developed by [Seif Rached](https://github.com/seifrached).
+Contributions, suggestions, and improvements are welcome.